-141 CASTLE STREET, SALISBURY – 23.06.2019: This office building was originally built in the 1970s, as the national headquarters of the long-defunct Council for Small Industries in Rural Areas.
+141 CASTLE STREET – 25.08.20 There is no sign of any development with the building currently up for sale.
+23.06.2019: This office building was originally built in the 1970s, as the national headquarters of the long-defunct Council for Small Industries in Rural Areas.
 Having decided not to proceed with use of the current system which allows easy change of use for office to residential, developers have now put in a full application to demolish the building and construct 66 flats in two blocks.
 The Society hasn’t objected to the principle of this, or to the proposed Castle Street elevation, but it has objected to the one facing the river Avon, at the point where the Mill Stream splits off.

 The design shows what is stated to be a ‘riverside wharf’ treatment, for an area which never had such wharfs, and it isn’t great architecture whatever the context.
 An unresolved relationship to the river was particularly criticised in the Society’s objection, and the need to create a broader riverside green strip emphasised.
 Conversations with the Environment Agency apparently remain to be had, and the design seems likely to change.

-WHITE ROOMS, MILFORD STREET 10.10.2017: Richard Deane, reported on an update to the situation with these premises, proposals for which had been the subject of a presentation to the committee in May 2015, with a positive response, and with planning permission eventually following.
+WHITE ROOMS, MILFORD STREET 10.10.2017: The update to the situation with these premises, proposals for which had been the subject of a presentation to the committee in May 2015, with a positive response, and with planning permission eventually following.
 Since then there had been no signs of action.
-However he had been able to check with the architects when visiting their offices in connection with an awards scheme nomination, and had been told that the delay was due to the developer acquiring further sites around the original one, with a view to coming up with a larger scheme than the original one.
-E Milton confirmed that developer and architects were likely to suggest another presentation to the committee before too long.
+The architects say that the delay is due to the developer acquiring further sites around the original one, with a view to coming up with a larger scheme than the original one.
+EM confirmed that developer and architects were likely to suggest another presentation to the committee before too long.

 CARAVAN SITE, HUDSONS FIELD 12.09.17 Leslie Lipscombe reported on a current application, which sought to change 50 pitches at the site from grass to hardstanding with some associated planting.
 He showed a photo of the site, which indicated how prominent it was in views from Old Sarum, and expressed concern at the loss of grass, which would exacerbate the situation.
 He was proposing to write objecting to the application, and asking for enhanced tree planting on the northern boundary to lessen the impact of the site.
 It was agreed such an objection would be very appropriate.